ZalgoNoise/zlog/README.md

 :--:|:--:
 [`Serve()`](grpc/server/server.go#L241) | a long-running, blocking function which will launch the gRPC server [`Stop()`](grpc/server/server.go#L277) | a wrapper for the routine involved to (gracefully) stop this gRPC Log Server.
+[`Channels() (logCh, logSvCh chan *event.Event, errCh chan error)`](grpc/server/server.go#L289) | returns channels for a Log Server's I/O. It returns a channel for log messages (for actual log event writes), a channel for the service logger (the server's own logger), and an error channel to collect Log Server errors from.

 ##### Log Server Configs